ace-builds/power-code-ai/README.md

-# Power Code AI README
+# Power Code AI

 Power Code AI is a VS Code extension that serves as your personal assistant, helping you save time and enhance your coding experience.
-It leverages the power of AI to generate code snippets, provide intelligent suggestions, and assist with complex logic.
+It uses Open AI to leverage the power of AI to generate code snippets, provide intelligent suggestions, and assist with complex logic.

 ## Features